stfc/janus-core/contributing.md

 -   Open an issue for each piece of work done.
 -   Open issues for design discussions.
 The answers may be important for newer members.
--   New features, *e.g.* add new MLIP, comments should be used to provide succint reports on progress.
+-   When adding features, *e.g.* a new MLIP, use comments to provide succinct reports on progress.

 ### Labels

 Labels may be assigned to issues to help classify them.
-Examples include,
+Examples include:

--   Testing: as in testing the water.
-This label should be attached to experimental developments.
 -   Bug: something is not working as expected.
 We typically aim to fix these ASAP
--   Design: queries or suggestions about the structure of the program
 -   Enhancement: adding or improving on features
+-   Testing: adding or enhancing unit testing or CI
 -   Documentation: adding or enhancing documentation
+-   Question: Something is unclear

 ## Review